 The family picnic area is generally accessible, including many accessible BBQ grills.
 Parking includes four accessible spaces, one of them van accessible.
 There are accessible paved routes from parking to the accessible areas.
 The Oak Grove picnic area restroom is accessible.

-The Loop Nature Trail is a 0.8 mile trail that starts at the day-use parking lot and uses portions of the River Bend, Majestic Oaks, Gray Fox, and Fenceline trails to create the accessible trail loop.
+The Loop Nature Trail is a 0.71 mile accessible loop trail that starts at the day-use parking lot and uses portions of the River Bend, Majestic Oaks, Gray Fox, and Fenceline trails to create the accessible trail loop.
 The shaded trail offers views of oak trees, roses, berries, and a peek or two of the river.
+The trail is compacted soil.
+The trail is generally flat at less than 5% slopes.
+Accessible parking is available at the day-use parking lot.

 A beach wheelchair is available to provide access to the swim beach.
 Call (209) 599-3810 for information.